SERENYX LEAGUE

 - Cross-Pod matches fill remaining games

-- Not all teams play each other — by design
+- Not all teams will play each other — by design

 9.4 Controlled Cross-Pod Scheduling

-Cross-Pod matches are assigned by administrators to complete schedules while maintaining competitive balance.
-Pods structure scheduling but do not restrict Cross-Pod timing.
+Cross-Pod matches are intentionally controlled by administrators and used to complete the regular season schedule while maintaining competitive balance.
+Pods structure scheduling but do not restrict when Cross-Pod matches may occur.

 9.5 Post-Pod Cross-Pod Scheduling (Standings-Based)

-After Pod play concludes, remaining Cross-Pod matches needed to reach seven (7) total matches are scheduled based on division standings to:
+Once all required internal Pod matches are complete, any remaining Cross-Pod matches needed to reach seven (7) total matches are scheduled based on current division standings to:

 9.6 Standings-Based Matching Principles

-- Matching teams near each other in standings
+- Matching teams near each other in the division standings

-Exact pairings are final and not subject to negotiation.
+Exact pairings are determined by the league and are not subject to team selection or negotiation.

 9.7 Administrative Authority